DerWeh/gftools/docs/source/matrix.rst

 .. currentmodule:: gftools.matrix

-The
-The main module contains a collaction of different Green's functions.
+The :mod:`gftools.matrix` module contains functions to work with Green's functions in matrix form.

 API
 ===